ZongYanLiu/FindMirTar/README.md

 ```

 #### Usage
-Please make sure BOWTIE is added in your 'PATH' and MirTarSite folder is under the premirtar
+Please make sure BOWTIE is added in your 'PATH' and MirTarSite folder is under the findmirtar
 ```
-python premirtar.py [-h] FULL-PATH-TO-microRNA-FASTA-FILE FULL-PATH-TO-TRANSCRIPTOME-FASTA-FILE
+python3 findmirtar.py [-h] FULL-PATH-TO-microRNA-FASTA-FILE FULL-PATH-TO-TRANSCRIPTOME-FASTA-FILE

-miRTarget
-Tools to combine psRNAtarget and MirTarSite
+A brand new approach to find microRNA targets.
 Please type in the full path of miRNA and transcriptome data for analyzing!

 positional arguments: